Fan hype grows around Daredevil star Charlie Cox's involvement in Spider-Man 3

 The third film in the Tom Holland incarnation of Peter Parker/Spider-Man has already attracted an extravagant cast, from Benedict Cumberbatch’s Doctor Strange to Jamie Foxx’s Electro and Alfred Molina’s Doctor Octopus.

-The English star Cox began trending on Twitter on Wednesday when an article reported from several “trusted sources” that he was in fact appearing in the blockbuster.
+The English star Cox began trending on Twitter on Wednesday when Murphy’s Multiverse reported from several “trusted sources” that he was in fact appearing in the blockbuster.

 Fans went suitably ape over the revelation.